RealGeeks/lab_tech/README.md

 Note that the `summarize_errors` method also takes an optional `:limit` keyword argument.

+### Storing Diffs

+If you're working with complex data, you might not want to recompute the diffs from console.
+As such, LabTech adds a `.diff` method to the experiment.
+If you call this with a block, that block will be passed the control and candidate for each candidate, and its result will be stored on the `LabTech::Observation` record.
+(See the "diff-generating behavior" spec in `spec/models/lab_tech/experiment_spec.rb` for examples.)

 ### A Note About Experimental Design

 Scientist supports experiments with more than one candidate at a time, and